amandulaz/miter/README.md

 Changing coded aesthetics and implementation is welcomed - tho we discourage you from altering Miter authoring format.
 Corruption of the standardized format will deny your data from public visibility and sharing.

 **Updates**
-Updates are frequent and notification(s) are currently isolated to https://github.com/vijemiller/miter/ and http://vijemiller.com
+Updates are frequent --> notification(s) are isolated to GitHub and http://vijemiller.com